- Professor Des Butler

 Awards for learning and teaching innovations

-Des has received numerous awards for his teaching innovations:
+He has received numerous awards for his teaching innovations.
+His most prestigious awards have been:

 - a Law Faculty Teaching Excellence Award in 2004 for The Merlin Affair;